swift-server/sswg/proposals/0018-mqtt-nio.md

 ### Connection

 To connect to an MQTT server you need to create a `MQTTClient` and then call `connect`.
-The `configuration` parameter in `MQTTClient.init` allows you to define what kind of connection you would like (SSL, Websocket etc).
+The `configuration` parameter in `MQTTClient.init` allows you to define what kind of connection you would like (TLS, Websocket etc).

 ```swift
 // connect to mosquitto test server